OSECHI RYORI | Traditional Japanese New Year Food おせち料理 (EP254)

 1) Cut off the tips of the shrimps.

-3) Put in your prepared shrimp, cover and cook three minutes.
+3) Put in your prepared shrimp, cover, and cook for three minutes.

 The last one is easy Kuri Kinton mashed sweet potato.